Collinsnyamao/certs-project/README.md

-# Lab 4.19A – Detailed Guide: Implementing Digital Certificates in OpenSSL
+# Lab 4.19A – Complete and Detailed Guide: Implementing Digital Certificates in OpenSSL

 ## 🎯 Objective